 IELTS Writing and Speaking assessments are carried out by trained and certificated examiners, all of whom are qualified and experienced English language specialists.
 The examiners work to clearly defined criteria and are subject to extensive and detailed quality control procedures.

-- Substantial relevant teaching experience, the majority of which must relate to adult students (16 years and over).
+c) Substantial relevant teaching experience, the majority of which must relate to adult students (16 years and over).

 Applicants who successfully complete induction proceed to training in Writing and Speaking assessment, which is carried out by an examiner trainer and lasts four days.

 Examiners are monitored by examiner trainers up to four times a year and at least once every two years.
 New examiners (and those who have not recently worked as IELTS examiners) are monitored at least three times in their first year.
-All examiners receive written feedback on their rating and also on the delivery of the Speaking test.
+All examiners receive written feedback on their ratings and also on the delivery of the Speaking test.
 They may be required to take corrective action if any issues are raised about their performance.